Skip to content

 for b in _batch(X, self.batch_size):

-resp = openai.Embedding.create(input=b, model=self.model) # fmt: off
+resp = self.client.embeddings.create(input=b, model=self.model) # fmt: off

-result.extend([_["embedding"] for _ in resp["data"]])
+result.extend([_.embedding for _ in resp.data])

 return np.array(result)